oroinc/orocommerce/src/Oro/Bundle/ProductBundle/Resources/doc/api/product_description.md

 #### get_relationship

-Retrieve ID of localization record assigned to a specific product description record.
+Retrieve the ID of localization record assigned to a specific product description record.

 #### update_relationship